If I Don't Feel Any Feelings of Love for My Newborn Child Am I a Monster? If I Don't Feel Conviction or God's Presence Does That Mean I'm a Lost Soul?

 The longer you know the person, the more like Jesus they will be.
 Or if this person is you, the longer you walk with God the more like Him you will be and there will be obvious, measurable growth from year to year.

-If you are having feelings of holiness but no actual change in heart and in life, then you aren’t holy no matter how holy you feel while worshipping.
+If you are having feelings of holiness but no actual change in heart and in life -- or let's say you have tiny little changes that are more subjective and hard to really pinpoint in an objective way as "fruit" -- then you aren’t holy no matter how holy you feel while worshipping.

 Facial Expressions